Chronic obstructive pulmonary disease: Management

 COPD currently has no cure, but the symptoms are treatable and its progression can be delayed, particularly by stopping smoking.
+If COPD is detected early, while symptoms are still mild, interventions to prevent decline in lung function have a greater effect.
+For both individual treatment and public health, early diagnosis and intervention are recommended.
+Early prevention and treatment may improve quality of life and reduce flare-ups (exacerbations).
+In cases of early, mild COPD, pulmonary rehabilitation may help to improve exercise capacity and quality of life.

-The major goals of management are to reduce exposure to risk factors including offering non-pharmacological treatments such as help with stopping smoking.
+A major goal of management is to reduce exposure to risk factors, including offering non-pharmacological treatments, such as help with stopping smoking.
 Stopping smoking can reduce the rate of lung function decline and also reduce mortality from smoking-related diseases such as lung cancer and cardiovascular disease.
-Other recommendations include pneumococcal vaccination and yearly influenza vaccination to help reduce the risk of exacerbations; as of 2024 CDC and GOLD also recommend RSV vaccine for individuals above 60 years.
-Guidance is also advised as to managing breathlessness and stress.
+Other recommendations include pneumococcal vaccination and yearly influenza vaccination to help reduce the risk of flare-ups; as of 2024 CDC and GOLD also recommend RSV vaccine for individuals above 60 years.
+COVID-19 vaccination is recommended in line with national guidelines.

-Other illnesses are also being managed.
-An action plan is drawn up and is to be reviewed.
-Providing people with a personalized action plan, an educational session and support for use of their action plan in the event of an exacerbation, reduces the number of hospital visits and encourages early treatment of exacerbations.
+Multiple illnesses often need to be managed along with COPD.
+An important approach is the use of an action plan, which is drawn up and reviewed with the patient and caregivers.
+Providing people with a personalized action plan, education, and support for use of their action plan in the event of a flare-up can reduce hospital visits and encourage early treatment of such exacerbations.
 When self-management interventions, such as taking corticosteroids and using supplemental oxygen, are combined with action plans, health-related quality of life is improved compared to usual care.
-In those with COPD who are malnourished, supplementation with vitamin C, vitamin E, zinc and selenium can improve weight, strength of respiratory muscles and health-related quality of life.
-Significant vitamin D deficiency is common in those with COPD and can cause increased exacerbations.
-Supplementation when deficient can give a 50% reduction in the number of exacerbations.

-Several medical treatments are used in the management of stable COPD and exacerbations.
+Several medical treatments are used to manage stable COPD and exacerbations.
 These include bronchodilators, corticosteroids and antibiotics.

-In those with a severe exacerbation, antibiotics improve outcomes.
-Several different antibiotics may be used, including amoxicillin, doxycycline and azithromycin; whether one is better than the others is unclear.
-There is no clear evidence of improved outcomes for those with less severe cases.
-The FDA recommends against the use of fluoroquinolones when other options are available due to higher risks of serious side effects.
+Non-invasive ventilation may be used to support breathing and also reduce daytime breathlessness.

-In treating acute hypercapnic respiratory failure (acutely raised levels of carbon dioxide), bilevel positive airway pressure (BPAP) can decrease mortality and the need of intensive care.
+Patients with COPD exacerbations can display acute hypercapnic respiratory failure (acutely raised levels of carbon dioxide).
+Bilevel positive airway pressure (BPAP) is preferred to continuous positive airway pressure (CPAP) in treating cases of cardiogenic pulmonary edema with hypercapnia.

 In those with end-stage disease, palliative care is focused on relieving symptoms.
 Morphine can improve exercise tolerance.
-Non-invasive ventilation may be used to support breathing and also reduce daytime breathlessness.